Yelodress/PowerShell-Audit-Tool/README.md

 ## PowerAudit roadmap:

 ### New features roadmap:
-- Checking if the computer uses an additional network card
 - ...

 ### Features improvement roadmap:
-- Finding Microsoft Office version (Working by using the sofware name for now)
+- Finding a new way to get the Office suite version (working with the software name for now)
+- ...

 I'm open to all suggestions :)

+If youre facing issues with this script, tell me [here](https://github.com/Yelodress/PowerShell-Audit-Tool/issues)

 **Please note that this script is modular.
 Some parameters are in comments.
 Uncomment them to use them.**